Tropidophorus grayi: Habitat

-T. grayi lives by rivers and lakes, which gives it the common name waterside skink.
-Despite the warm climate in its native habitat, it prefers relatively cool temperatures in mountainous areas.
+The preferred natural habitats of T. grayi are forest and forest streams, at altitudes from sea level to 800 m, but it has also been found in agricultural areas adjacent to forest.T. grayi lives by rivers and lakes, which gives it the common name waterside skink.
+Despite the warm climate in its native habitat, it prefers relatively cool temperatures in mountainous areas..

 Description

 T. grayi has serrated scales (very spiky) which are grey-black in colour, but may also appear in pure black, reddish-brown or wooden-brown colours.
 The belly is white with or without brown blotches and is smooth and shiny.
 This makes this species look like a miniature crocodile.

 Behaviour

 T. grayi is fast and agile.
 Despite its looks and speed, it is harmless, but it may occasionally bite hard, if handled.
 When threatened by predators this reptile hides in water.
 If left to swim in deep water, it may appear to drown, but it actually only plays dead.
 When removed, it may stay motionless for a few minutes and then return to its normal state.
 It is also an excellent climber, equipped with claws that can grip tree trunks and other wooden structures.